Ultimate Guide to Gross Revenue: Formula, Calculation, Recognition & Recording

 What is gross operating revenue?

-Gross operating revenue is the money generated from a business' core activities.
+Gross operating revenue is the money generated from a business's core activities.
 It could be sales of products or provision of services.

 Subscription software helping you achieve faster recurring revenue growth.